 Oliver Byron house on the MB-LB border, 1905.

-Evangeline-by-the-Sea hotel in North End, 1930s.
-It was run by the Salvation Army.
+“Evangeline-by-the-Sea” hotel in North End, 1930s.
+Run by the Salvation Army as a retreat house, it closed in 1962.

 Storm tide remains near the North End Motel and Chi-Chi’s Red Barn, 1960s.